The roots run deep.

 Doug skated on the U.S. World Team on quad skates from 86-91, winning two world titles and skated for Hyper & K2, leading this new crazy inline boom from 91-94 before Tom asked him to come to work at Hyper Wheels.
 All he’s ever done is work in skating from Skateland roller rink in Olympia, WA to National Skate Distributor in Tacoma, Labeda Wheels and eventually his dream, to work alongside Tom Peterson at Hyper.

-Julie skated on the U.S. World team from 95-04, accumulating 18 world titles, recognized as Americas Sweet Hart, more all-around accomplishments than any other female skater in the world.
-Julie most recently the world championships in 2013, her best result was 5 place in the 500 meter road race but was a huge accomplishment.
-Julie has twin 8 year olds, married for 16 years and managed a successful business since she was 18 years of age.
+Julie skated on the U.S. World team from 95-04, accumulating 16 world titles and was recognized as Americas Sweetheart.
+With more all-around accomplishments than any other female skater in the world.
+Julie most recently competed at the world championships in 2013, her best result was a top 8 finish in the 500 meter road race – a huge accomplishment after having twins and 9 years of retirement .

 “This worlds meant a lot to me, I never thought I would return to this level of racing but I am happy I did to prove to myself and others that you can run a company, be married, have kids, grow old and still chase your passion”

 –Julie Brandt Glass

 Doug and Julie met through the sport and married in December 1998.
 Being so busy with work they didn’t vacation / honeymoon until their 5 year Anniversary.
 Both recognized a love of the sport at 10 years old.
 Both had dreams of making the sport our lifelong work.
 Fate brought them together.
 Through the ups and downs, the dream and journey continues…